 - Administer aid while the paramedics are on the way

 - Provide their contact information, including their insurance coverage details

 Negligent Drivers Could Face These (and Other) Charges

 You could face the following penalties after leaving an accident scene:

 - A second-degree felony.
 Per Texas Penal Code § 12.33, a second-degree felony can result in two to 20 years in jail and a fine of up to $10,000.
 Second-degree felonies apply to drivers who fled accidents that resulted in fatalities.

 - A third-degree felony.
-Per Texas Penal Code § 12.34, a third-degree felony can result between two to 10 years in jail and a fine of $10,000.
-Third-degree felonies apply to drivers who left accidents that result in serious bodily injuries.
+Per Texas Penal Code § 12.34, a third-degree felony can range from two to 10 years in jail and a fine of $10,000.
+Third-degree felonies apply to drivers who left accidents that resulted in serious bodily injuries.